 Časté výrazy a frázy

-acid alder animals areas Basic Figure become birds blanket calcium Carex carr century Chapter chemical Cladium communities conservation cutting damage depends deposition developed ditch diversity dominant drainage drained drier effect example Figure flood plain flow follow further gives grass grassland grazing ground groundwater grow growth habitat impact important increase influence invertebrates lake land lead less loss lower marsh meadows means mire Molinia moor moving natural nutrient status nutrient-rich nutrients occur organic paniculata pattern peat Phragmites places plants pollution pools poor present rain raised bog range reed reedbed reedswamp regime removed rhizomes rich river root run-off Schoenus sedge shade shallow shoots short silt soil species Sphagnum spring stand stream summer surface swamp Table tall tall-herb trees tussocks types usually valley varies vegetation water level wetland wetter wide wood
+acid alder animals areas Basic Figure become birds blanket Britain calcium Carex carr century Chapter chemical Cladium communities conservation cutting damage depends deposition developed ditch diversity dominant drainage drained drier effect example Figure flood plain flow follow further grass grassland grazing ground groundwater grow growth habitat impact important increase influence invertebrates lake land lead less loss lower marsh meadows means mire Molinia moor moving natural nutrient status nutrient-rich nutrients occur organic paniculata pattern peat Phragmites places plants pollution pools poor present rain raised bog range reed reedbed reedswamp regime removed rhizomes rich river root run-off Schoenus sedge shade shallow shoots short silt soil species Sphagnum spring stand stream summer surface swamp Table tall tall-herb trees tussocks types usually valley varies vegetation water level wetland wetter wide wood